 • One of my favorite thinkers and writers is Morgan Housel.
 He has some very powerful ideas and I was watching him a few days ago and he was talking about being content with your life being a financial super power.

-I’ve been reflecting on the word “content” since I listened to him and I’ve thought about how it allows you live.
+I’ve been reflecting on the word “content” since I listened to him and I’ve thought about how it allows you to live.
 When your content you can drive an old corolla.
 When your content you can live in the smaller house.
 These two things end up owning many Americans and tying them to payments for years and decades.
 If your clothes are older then you can live with them if you are content.

-Instead of caring about an aesthetic you invest your money in items that provide an investment return and allow you to own your time one dollar at a time.
+Instead of caring about an aesthetic then you invest your money in items that provide an investment return and allow you to own your time one dollar at a time.
 As another author Rob Berger says, “the best thing money can buy is financial freedom.”

 • Over the last few weeks we have begun burrowing into our newfound lifestyle.
 We have found several businesses which will be beneficial in everday life and made friends with all sorts of people.
 Locals have helped us gather an exhaustive school list and move to our permanent residence.
 Tomorrow our daughter starts preschool and has already shown she can bridge language gaps with games like chase at the local park.
 Tomorrow is also our anniversary and we plan to have an extravagant lunch eating fried seafood.